+Specialising in the coxless four-team, James won gold medals at the 2000 Sydney Olympic Games and the 2004 Athens Olympic Games.
+His World Championships gold medals came in the coxless four in 1997, 1998 and 1999, the coxed pair in 2001 and the coxless pair in 2001 and 2002.
 However, James is far more than just an incredible Olympian and sportsperson.
-He is also well-known for pitching his skills against the elements, challenging his endurance capabilities against the odds, whether swimming, cycling or running and – of course – rowing.
+He is also well-known for pitching his skills against the elements, challenging his endurance capabilities against the odds, whether swimming, cycling, running and rowing.